Tax evasion in the United States: Bogus deductions

-Influencing Factors
+Influencing factors

-How Penalties are Imposed
+Imposition of penalties

 There are two ways penalties on tax evasion are imposed.
 These penalties can be imposed on undeclared income or evaded tax.
 Relationships exist between tax rates and tax evasion.
 An increase in the tax rate will affect tax evasion differently depending on how the penalty is imposed.
 If the penalty is imposed on undeclared income, there will be a higher rate of tax evasion.
 If the penalty is imposed on the evaded tax, then the rate of tax evasion can either increase or decrease.
 The increase or decrease in tax evasion when the penalty is imposed on evaded tax depends on the magnitude of income.

-Ethical Viewpoint
+Ethical viewpoint

 A person's ethics can play a big role in committing tax evasion.
 A person who views the correct representation of income and proper filing of taxes as an ethical decision will lead to more compliance with the tax codes and regulations.
 A person who does not view the correct representation of income and proper filing of taxes as an ethical decision is more likely to be influenced by factors surrounding them.
 For example, suppose a family is behind on rent, and the taxpayer does not view properly filling out their taxes as an ethical decision.
 In that case, they use that outside event to justify evading taxes.

 Robert McGee explains the ethics surrounding the act of tax evasion as the "compulsory taking of property by government" (McGee 1994).
 In simplistic form, taxation represents citizens paying a portion of their income to the government, followed by the government using such funds for external purposes.
 Whether it be for education, law enforcement, or public parks, each situation shares in the relation of the government receiving money, so-called "property" from the taxpayer.
 Moving forward, the notion of taxation being "compulsory" stems from the evasion of paying one's taxes, which is illegal.
 Hence, the government would punish those who engage in tax evasion.
 Due to the following, tax evasion is seen as unethical because there is no other option but to pay taxes.